State and Local Cybersecurity Grant Program

 Overview

-State and Local Cybersecurity Grant Program Notice of Funding Opportunity
+State and Local Cybersecurity Grant Program.

-On July 1, 2024, DHS announced the first $18.2 million of awards through the TCGP.
+On August 1, 2025, DHS announced an additional $12.1 million of awards through the TCGP.
 Learn more about this program on our TCGP page: Tribal Cybersecurity Grant Program | CISA

 A blue cyber node